-The GTM Evaluation Committee reserves the right not to respond to any particular enquiry.
+The GTLM Evaluation Committee reserves the right not to respond to any particular enquiry.

-1.7.11.
-Briefing Meeting and Sites Visit
+1.7.11 Briefing Meeting and Sites Visit

-- The GTM will have a compulsory briefing session and sites visit on 11 January 2011 at 11am at the GTM's Council Chamber in Burgersfort - Bidders must ensure that at least one member of the bidding entity signs the attendance register as proof of attendance - The briefing session shall be conducted in a presentation format by the Municipality and will be followed by the site visit.
-Any questions posed by Bids shall be taken down and responded to in writing by the Municipality.
+The GTLM will have a compulsory briefing session and sites visit on 12th June 2013 at 11am at the GTLM's Old Council Chamber at corner Kort and Eddie Sedibe Streets in Burgersfort

+- Bidders must ensure that at least one member of the bidding entity signs the attendance register as proof of attendance. - The briefing session shall be conducted in a presentation format by the Municipality followed by sites visit.
+Any questions posed by Bidders shall be taken down and responded to in writing by the Municipality.
 Any answers which may be provided at the session shall be superseded by the written answers provided by the Municipality.
 Responses by the Municipality shall be issued to all Bidders who attended the briefing session in the form of a Briefing Note. - The Municipality may issue RFP Briefing Notes from time to time during the RFP Process to disseminate further instructions, clarifications, programme changes and information updates to Bidders.
 Briefing Notes will be sequentially numbered to facilitate easy referencing and will form part of the RFP body of documentation.
-Any future reference to 'RFP' shall be a reference to all RFP documentation as amended, varied or updated by any Briefing Notes, and Bidders must ensure that their Bids are prepared taking into account all such Briefing Notes. - RFP Briefing Notes will be issued to all Bidders utilising the contact details provided at receipt of the RFP documentation.
-Bidders are requested to promptly confirm receipt of Briefing Notes. - The Municipality may require Bidders at any time during the RFP process to respond to written questions posed by the Municipality in clarification of Bids submitted.
-Questions will be directed to the Authorised Representative of the Bidder and must be answered in writing within two (2) working days from receipt unless the Municipality approves a request from the Bidder for an extension of time. - The Municipality may also require that informal clarification sessions with individual Bidders be held in order to address unclear aspects of their Bids.
-These sessions will not be negotiation sessions but purely aimed at clarifying aspects of the Bids and will not be an opportunity for Bidders to amend, vary or add to their Bids.
-Minutes of these sessions will be held and Bidders will be held to explanations submitted during such sessions.
-The Municipality shall contact the Authorised Representative of a Bidder for purposes of coordinating the clarification sessions.
+Any future reference to 'RFP' shall be a reference to all RFP documentation as amended, varied or updated by any Briefing Notes, and Bidders must ensure that their Bids are prepared taking into account all such Briefing Notes. - RFP Briefing Notes will be issued to all Bidders utilizing the contact details provided at receipt of the RFP documentation.
+Bidders are requested to promptly confirm receipt of Briefing Notes.

-- Bidders may direct written queries and questions to the Municipality at any time during the RFP Process, until 16:00 on 14th February 2011 being the cut-off date for the submission of clarification questions, after which the municipality will not accept, consider or respond to any queries or questions from Bidders. - All queries and questions from Bidders for clarification must be directed to the Municipality in terms of the Communication Structure. - The Municipality will endeavour to answer all general requests for clarifying information as quickly as possible, but cannot guarantee a response within a fixed time period.
+- The Municipality may require Bidders at any time during the RFP Process to respond in writing to questions posed by the Municipality to Bidders in respect of Bids submitted.
+Questions will be directed to the Authorised Representative of the Bidder and must be answered in writing within 5 (FIVE) working days from receipt by the Authorised Representative of the written query from the Municipality, unless the Municipality approves a request from the Bidder for an extension of time. - The Municipality may also require the holding of informal clarification sessions with individual Bidders in order to address unclear aspects of Bids.
+These sessions will not be negotiations sessions but purely aimed at clarification of aspects of the Bids and will not be an opportunity for Bidders to amend, vary or add to their Bids.
+Minutes of sessions will be held and Bidders will be held to explanations submitted during such sessions.
+The Municipality shall contact the Authorised Representative of a Bidder for purposes of coordinating the clarification sessions. - Bidders may direct written general queries and questions to the Municipality at any time during the RFP Process, until 16:00 on 14th June 2013 being the cut-off date for clarification questions, after which cut-off date the Municipality will not accept, consider or respond to any queries or questions from Bidders. - All queries and questions in clarification from Bidders must be directed to the Municipality in terms of the Communication Structure in the code of conduct. - The Municipality will endeavour to answer all general requests for clarifying information as quickly as possible, but cannot guarantee a response within a fixed time period.
 The Municipality also reserves the right not to respond to any particular query or question. - All clarifications will be issued as Briefing Notes and circulated to all Bidders.
-Where a Bidder indicates its request to be confidential, the process described in paragraph 1.6.8. will be followed by the Municipality.
+Where a Bidder indicates its request to be confidential, the process described in the paragraph below, will be followed by the Municipality.

-1.7.12.
-Costs of Submissions
+1.7.12 Costs of Submissions